-They are seeing the cyber risk rising and evolving with time “at a steep trajectory”.
+They examined the rising cyber risk is evolving with time “at a steep trajectory”.
 Moody’s is working on a standalone cyber risk rating apart from the credit rank.

 Last year a group of organisation and part of the banking sector started collaborating to develop standards for credit ratings based on cyber risks.
 It will help organisations to raise awareness by risk-based conversations between the organisation depending on accurate and relevant information.
-The approach of the collaborative group is to promote quality and accuracy in developing the ratings for security.
+This collaborative groups approach promotes quality and accuracy in developing the ratings for security.